ydahal1/ydahal1/jokes.md

-Sure, here are four jokes related to software engineering and cybersecurity:

-1. Why did the software developer go broke?
-Because he lost his domain in a bet.
+1. Why did the software engineer go broke?
+Because he lost all his cache!
+2. Why did the computer go to the doctor?
+Because it had a virus!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why do programmers prefer dark mode?
+Because the light attracts bugs!

-3. Why did the cybersecurity expert bring a ladder to the office?
-To reach new heights in network security!

-4. Why was the computer cold?
-It left its Windows open!
+4. Why was the cyber security expert always lonely?
+Because they had trust issues!

-Hope these bring a smile to your face!

 [
-Tue Sep  5 01:04:58 UTC 2023
+Wed Sep  6 01:06:11 UTC 2023
  ]